aht-wtag/micro-reddit/README.md

 This is done under the project section of Odin's Project's Mirco Reddit.
 No frontend.

-Things you may want to cover:
+Things that I wanted to implement:

 * Used postgresql